FeedMapping/Schema/README.md

 ## [Running Code](#2nd-step-q1730-36)

-The codes is built mainly with the algorithm of 30 and 36 as described above.
+The codes is built mainly with the algorithm of 66 from the number of 30 and 36 as described above.
 The 30 is originated from 29 as 10th prime using Jekyll/Liquid Pages.

 ![frame](https://user-images.githubusercontent.com/36441664/67816683-560e3980-fadd-11e9-8a30-36901cbceaad.png)

-All of their layout are managed with a remote theme originated by algorithn of 36 as the perfect square from 6 by 6.
+All of their layout are managed with a remote theme originated by the number of 66 which is converted to 6 + 6 = 12 out of the difference between the primes 23 and 11 using the algorithm of 36 as the perfect square from 6 by 6.

 ![remote layout](https://camo.githubusercontent.com/dc89cc4d5c11a81766b261b369d59f544c5712683528936499ac89749adfb5a6/68747470733a2f2f7777772e6a656b796c6c2e636f6d2e636e2f696d672f6a656b796c6c6c61796f7574636f6e636570742e706e67)